 Real Student Experiences

-After consultation with students, teachers selected a range of popular colours and different shapes, using twenty-six beanbags in total.
+After consultation with students, teachers selected a range of fashionable colours and different shapes, using twenty-six boys and girls bean bags in total.

 The idea behind the exercise was to make an environment where kids enjoy sitting down to read.
 The beanbags were sourced from Bean Bags R Us Australia.

 The kids love the heavy-duty material because they can be used inside and outside.
-That same material also makes them easy to keep clean in the long term.
+That same material also makes it easy to keep clean in the long term.

 It may be argued that the more comfortable students can be while reading, the more inclined they will be to pick up a book even if they are not at school!

-With the trend towards tablets and Kindle readers, kids are definitely engaged in reading in a different way.
+With the trend towards tablets and Kindle readers, kids are engaged in reading differently.
 This change is emphasised when they are sitting in a different kind of furniture.

 Factors Include Colour, Style & Comfort

 It’s important to consider your clients when working with different kinds of furniture.
 For example, bean bags work well with kids but are probably not ideal for a space used by older adults.

 When choosing furniture, consider all aspects – comfort, style, and design.
 Younger children seem to prefer brighter colours, with a preference for pink, red, and yellow.

 Children between five and eight seem to dislike black, white, grey, and dark brown.
 Children in this age group often prefer lime, orange, yellow, and purple.

 The use of colour to warm and brighten these spaces can encourage students to read.
-It can also be an inexpensive way of refreshing a space without having to completely remodel.
+It can also be an inexpensive way of refreshing an area without having to remodel completely.

 Consider picking up the bright colours of non-traditional furniture with bright wall graphics or coloured shelves.
 You may also consider the use of abstract art or bright privacy screens and room dividers.